A New Way to Drive

 So Majstorovic did.
 And he was so impressed with what he saw, he decided to try it out.
 He scanned his license to see cars with payments he could afford, selected a 2016 Chevy Cruze, signed for it with his finger, and picked it up with a brief stop-in at Connell Chevrolet in Costa Mesa, Calif.

-Majstorovic said he opted for Fair’s flexible model—which allows him to turn the Cruze in whenever he wants—over the traditional way of buying and financing a car because he and his wife are planning to move, which might change their transportation needs.
+Majstorovic said he opted for Fair’s flexible model – which allows him to drive the car Cruze as long as he wants – over the traditional way of buying and financing a car because he and his wife are planning to move, which might change their transportation needs.
 And while his wife currently works part-time, Majstorovic said her job situation might change at some point too.

 Having driven their Fair car for several months now, Majstorovic said they might only need it for a few more.
 Or, he said, they might keep it longer.
-Whatever they settle on, Majstorovic said it’s nice to be able to make the decision for themselves instead of being locked into a long-term contract.
+Whatever they settle on, Majstorovic said it’s nice to be able to make the decision for themselves.

 And while he continues to drive his own paid-off car, a 2013 Hyundai Sonata, he said he can’t imagine going back to buying a car the old-fashioned way.